John-C2/cordova-plugin-googlemaps-avoid-conflict/README.md

+This version sets the Google Play Version so that it doesn't conflict with other plugins.
+This was created to stop a crash when combined with PushBots.

 Cordova GoogleMaps plugin for iOS and Android
 ==========================
 This plugin is a thin wrapper for [Google Maps Android API](https://developers.google.com/maps/documentation/android/) and [Google Maps SDK for iOS](https://developers.google.com/maps/documentation/ios/).